GregorySwart/platformer/README.md

 * Jump higher to earn a higher score
 * Every 10th platform passed increases score by 1
 * Every glass of milk collected increases score by 10
+* As score increases, the game will become more difficult (up to a score of 200):
+  * Platforms will get smaller and further apart
+  * Some platforms will disappear 3 seconds after the player lands on them.
+The probability of a platform disappears increases with score from 0% to 90%

 And that's it for now!